dan-chui/expanding-cards/README.md

 # Expanding Cards
-Cards with Background images that transitions and expands upon click.
+Cards with Background theme images that transitions and expands upon click.
 Inspired by Traversy Media.

 ## Tech Stack